mstksg/inCode/copy/entries/io-monad-harmful.md

 <div class="note">
 **Aside**

-The truth is a bit more complicated than this.
-While monads aren't required at all to do IO with haskell, IO's monadic interface is intimately intertwined with its history, and one could say that the reason the Haskell designers have chosen the IO model that it has now was because of its monadic interface.
-At the time of its conception, this approach to IO was revolutionary because the monadic interface solved a long-standing problem of a nice way of sequencing IO.
-So in truth, IO in Haskell was designed in a such a way because a monadic interface made it feasible.
-So monads "have something to do" with the design decisions of IO.
-But IO doesn't need monads to be able to do IO.
+Okay, so the truth is a *little* more complicated than this.

+IO's monadic interface is intimately intertwined with its history.
+It can be said that the *reason* why the model for IO that Haskell has was chosen is *because* of its monadic interface.
+The fact that this IO model admits a monadic interface was a major factor in its adoption as *the* IO model for Haskell.

+So, monads "have something to do" with the design decisions of IO in haskell.
+But it is still true that IO doesn't need to have a monadic interface in order to do IO.
 </div>

 You could take away monads and even the entire monadic interface from Haskell